RealistikDash/gdps_utils/README.md

 # GDPS Utilities
-A set of server-side tools for server owners
+A set of server-side tools for server owners, allowing for annoying tasks to be executed automatically.

 ## What's available?
 GDPS Utils offers a multitude of tools for server users to use!